shengnxu/triton/scripts/amd/gemm/README.md

 # GEMM Tuning Script v3.3

+### API changes

+no API changes

 ### Implementation changes

-- A separate file, named `generate_all_kernels.py`, is generated for compilations only.
+- Before the start of the for loop of tuning, we generated a file named myKernels.py (this is obtained from `get_filename_myKernels()`) which contains all the matmul_kernel with configs in the full, un-pruned tuning space.
+This file will be used by this tuning session shared by all gemm sizes.
+- Inside the for loop of tuning, each iteration tunes one gemm size
+  1. Compilation stage:
+    - We generate a single compilation driver file, named compile_driver.py (this is obtained from `get_filename_compile_driver`) which contains the wrapper functions of all the configs in the **pruned** tuning space for this gemm size.
-It contains all the kernels in the tuning space and they will be compiled by 64 threads by default.
+    - All the kernels will be compiled by 32 threads by default.
 Compiling all the kernels in a single file in parallel is faster than splitting them into multiple files.
 This can greatly reduce the compile time of the tuning process.
+    - Note that we no longer generate matmul_kernel in this file.
+Kernels are imported from myKernels.py.
+  2. Profile stage
+     - We generate one task file per job, named `profile_driver_MxNxK_{job_id}.py` (this is obtained from `get_filename_profile_driver`).
+The only difference is that we no longer generate matmul_kernel in this file.
+Kernels are imported from myKernels.py.
 - `configStr` does not contain gemm size anymore.
-This allows the same matmul_{configStr} kernel to be reused by different gemm sizes (this is not implemented yet).
+This allows the same matmul_{configStr}
+kernel to be reused by different gemm sizes.
+- `configStr` does not contain `_bias` if bias is provided.
+This is because we do not expect to compare the same kernel w/ and w/o bias.
+Therefore, we treat bias in the same way as gemm sizes.
 - Add support for `EVEN_K` in the matmul kernel.
 Now the kernel support `BLOCK_SIZE_K` that cannot divide `K`.
+- Now we use `rocprofv2` to measure kernel time.